thephet/thephet.github.io/_posts/2021-02-25-nature-editors.md

 ---
 title: "First 'paper' published in Nature!"
-excerpt: "3D-printing has been one of the main technologies used in my research.
-I usually use it to prototype robots that would automate a process, like an experiment."
+excerpt: "After many rejections I have finally published a 'paper' in Nature.
+Although it is not exactly a scientific paper, but an opinion piece about science."
 ---

 After many rejections I have finally published a "paper" in Nature.
 Although it is not exactly a scientific paper, but an opinion piece about science.
 It is about how dissapointing it is to send out grant applications - with many hours and favours invested - only to receive a rejection followed by a comment like "no feedback will be given".
 I could continue speaking about this, but it is probably better if you read it yourselves: